SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

             cta_text='CTA text'
             image_alt_text="The image shows someone seated in a cafe with a glass of juice, a cup of coffee and a cake on the table infront of them, using a card terminal to pay." image_src="/assets/img/betala-med-pax-a920pro.jpg"
-            text='Note that image cards will not display any icon if the card has an image.' icon_content="at-check-circle"
+            description='Note that image cards will not display any icon if the card has an image.' icon_content="at-check-circle"
-            to='/#cards/'
+            url='/#cards/'
         %}
     </div>
 </div>
 <div class="row mt-4">
     <div class="col">
         {% include card.html title='Wide card with flag icon'
-            text='A wide card'
+            description='A wide card'
         icon_content="flag-icon flag-icon-se"
             use_wide=true
-            to="/#cards/"
+            url="/#cards/"
         %}
     </div>
     <div class="col">
         {% include card.html title='Wide card with icon and button text' icon_content="at-check-circle"
             cta_text='CTA text'
-            text='Note that wide cards will not display the button text unless the card has an image. ' use_wide=true
+            description='Note that wide cards will not display the button text unless the card has an image. ' use_wide=true
-            to="/#cards/"
+            url="/#cards/"
         %}
     </div>
 </div>